rorygleeson/LoRa-ABP-TTN-Atmega-BMP280/README.md

 (There are ways to reduce memory usage but I have not tested, by disabling some features in config.h (like beacon tracking and ping slots, which are not typically needed), some space can be freed up. )

 Verify data is received in TTN.

+To do:

+1) Check status of BMP280 sensor when Atmega is in sleep mode.
+I think this may need to be put to sleep.
+2) Clean up config (defined(CFG_eu868) change to AU915 and verify frequencies.
+I have set them all to 915 since using single channel gateway.
+Seems to work fine, but probably not the best setup.